top of page

 Just as there many ways to climb a mountain, there are many ways to build resilience.
 What I’ve learnt through my childhood, living with a chronic disease and recovering from many sporting injuries is that resilience is about recharging, growth, working the problem and being consistent.

-Resilience is about how you recharge, not how you endure
+Resilience is about how you recharge, not how you endure.

 A 2016 HBR article stated that “...the key to resilience is trying really hard, then stopping, recovering, and then trying again.”
 As an adventure sport enthusiast, when I’ve been out skiing the mountains all day, I need to rest and recharge my aching muscles at the end of the day and sometimes even have a rest day to prevent injuries.
 I adopt the same approach for work and life.
 There are some weekends where I do very little to recharge from a stressful, busy week.